fjolnir/Foundation-Lite/README.md

     popd

 And then simply execute `make` in your Foundation-Lite directory to try it out.
 (There's no `make install` yet because it is not mature enough to warrant installing)

+## Contributing:

+The easiest way to begin contributing is to help increase the test coverage.
+The test format is very simple and anyone with Objective-C experience should be able to learn it just by glancing at the files in `testcases/`

+And of course I welcome implementations of any NS* classes that I have not gotten around to yet!